Rainyan/sourcemod-nt-propdynamic-fix/README.md

 Most likely this plugin will break the `EnableCollision` input for any dynamic props which spawn as non-solid, as they wouldn't have their bone followers initialized in the first place.
 PRs welcome.

 ## Background
-In the Source 2006 engine, any dynamic props using bone followers will incorrectly initialize those bone followers before checking whether the prop should have collisions in the first place:
+In the Source 2006 engine, any dynamic props using bone followers will incorrectly initialize those bone followers before checking whether the prop should have collisions in the first place (abridged):
 ```cpp
 if ( pkvBoneFollowers )
 {